mchav/froid/README.md

 ## Usage and examples

-To get setup froid read the instructions on the [froid Wiki](https://github.com/mchav/froid/wiki).
+To get/setup froid read the instructions on the [froid Wiki](https://github.com/mchav/froid/wiki).

 Simple Activity
 ---------------